hawaii postcard

 coconut postcards

-Gary hard at work mailing coconut custom postcards
+Gary is hard at work mailing custom coconut postcards.

-I met Gary Lam in the Hoolehua Post Office in Molokai as he was weighing a colorful coconut with a hula girl drawn on it.
+I met Gary Lam in the Hoolehua Post Office in Molokai, where he was weighing a colorful coconut with a hula girl drawn on it.
 He told me that this was his favorite part of his job, getting the coconuts ready for mailing.
-He didn’t just weight them, but he put the finishing touches on them, the stamps.
-As I looked at the coconut stamps closely I saw stamps I had never seen before.
-“I save back colorful or unique stamps to use on the coconuts,” he said as he smiled “then I try to arrange different stamps on each coconut so that there is a variety.”
+He didn’t just weigh them, but he put the finishing touches on them, the stamps.
+As I looked at the coconut stamps closely, I saw stamps I had never seen before.
+“I save back colorful or unique stamps to use on the coconuts,” he said as he smiled.
+“Then I try to arrange different stamps on each coconut so that there is a variety.”

 This is Gary’s chance to be creative in his postal job; he was quite the artist!
 I marveled at the stamp collage he created seeing Love stamps, butterflies, humming birds, tigers, and aloha stamps.